rhit-Anar/ESP-IDF-Setup-Guide/README.md

          ```
          & .\export.ps1
          ```
-   3. To make sure you have the correct version ( for my case: v5.4.3) run: if it says 1.0... something it is okay.
+   3. To make sure you have the correct version ( for my case: v5.4.3)
       ```
       idf.py --version
       ```